ArkAung/dl_acy_workshop/README.md

 ## For those who want to test this

-This repo contains a minimal Flask webserver will serve you a minimal web app which recognizes handwritten digits and alphabets based on your drawings.
-Additionally, publicly accessible URL is created using Ngrok.
+This repo contains a minimal Flask webserver will serve you a minimal web app which recognizes Myanmar handwritten digits and alphabets based on your drawings.
+Additionally, publicly accessible URL for the webserver is created using Ngrok.

 The accompanying Jupyter Notebook is meant to be opened in Google CoLab.
 It contains procedures to:
 - Download required libraries
 - Augment data
-- Build and train nerual network
+- Build and train neural network
 - Run the webserver with Ngrok

 ### Preparation